 This property can only be associated with a spatial object that is part of a water transport network.

 7.8.1.13.
 Traffic Separation Scheme (TrafficSeparationScheme)

 A scheme which aims at reducing the risk of collision in congested and/or converging areas by separating traffic moving in opposite, or nearly opposite, directions.

-This type is abstract.